kubernetes/kubernetes/docs/proposals/dynamic-kubelet-settings.md

 - Add a well-defined, versioned configmap object for Kubelet configuration.
 - Add/Remove/Update global and per-node Kubelet config on the fly via the API server.
-- Provide a REST API to get the config currently in use by a given Kubelet.
+- Provide a reliable way to get the configuration of a given Kubelet along with its source (remote or on disk or flags).
 - We want the Kubelet to work with the built-in defaults on all distros we test against.
 - Work towards deprecating flags in favor of on-disk config and config from the API server.
 Master nodes will be bootstrapped from on-disk config.
+- Make it possible to opt-out of remote configuration e.g. to protect the master from bad config updates.

 ## Design